Terre Haute, Indiana

 Terre Haute (/ˈtɛrə ˈhoʊt/ TERR-ə-_-HOHT) is a city in Vigo County, Indiana, United States, and its county seat.
 As of the 2020 census, the city had a population of 58,389 and its metropolitan area had a population of 168,716.

-Located along the Wabash River about 5 mi east of the state border with Illinois, Terre Haute is one of the largest cities in the Wabash Valley and is known as the Queen City of the Wabash.
+Located along the Wabash River about 5 mi east of the state border with Illinois, Terre Haute is one of the largest cities in the Wabash Valley; it is known as the Queen City of the Wabash.
 The city is home to multiple higher-education institutions, including Indiana State University, Rose-Hulman Institute of Technology, and Ivy Tech Community College of Indiana.
-It also contains the United States Penitentiary, Terre Haute, which houses the US federal death row.
+It also contains the United States Penitentiary, Terre Haute, which houses the US federal execution chamber and the primary federal death row for men.

 History

 Terre Haute's name is derived from the French phrase terre haute (pronounced /fr/ in French), meaning "highland".
 It was named by French-Canadian explorers and fur trappers to the area in the early 18th century to describe the unique location above the Wabash River (see French colonization of the Americas).
 At the time, the area was claimed by the French and British and these highlands were considered the border between Canada and Louisiana.

 Fort Harrison was built in 1811 on the Wabash River near present-day Terre Haute.

 The construction of Fort Harrison in 1811 marked the known beginning of a permanent population of European-Americans in the area that would become known as Terre Haute.
 A Wea Indian village already existed near the fort, and the orchards and meadows they kept a few miles south of the fort became the site of the present-day city.
-(Terre Haute's currently affiliated Order of the Arrow lodge of the Boy Scouts of America is named after the last leader of the Wea village, Jacco Godfroy.)
 The village of Terre Haute, then a part of Knox County, Indiana, was platted in 1816.